 At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.

-Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Carroll County, MO.
+Call (314) 900-HELP or contact us online for a case evaluation with an experienced Carroll County, MO manslaughter defense attorney.